Insurance Solutions

 Ken Griffin, CFA, ASA, MAAA

-Head of Insurance Solutions
+Head of Insurance Solutions, North America

 The document is for informational purposes only and is not an offer or solicitation for the purchase or sale of any financial instrument or service.
 The material herein was prepared without any consideration of the investment objectives, financial situation or particular needs of anyone who may receive it.
 This document is not, and must not be treated as, investment advice, investment recommendations, or investment research.